Chieze-Franklin/todo/README.md

 ![Screenshot 2024-10-22 at 10 33 14](https://github.com/user-attachments/assets/24e7e2fb-8f92-486b-9e06-85ce4bf73e8a)

+### Add Task to Calendar

+You can add a task to your calendar.
+There's support for Google, Yahoo, iCal and many other calendars.

+If there was sufficient time, I would have implemented a feature where, using AI, the task is added to the _best_ open slot on the calendar.

 ### Toggle a Task

 You can mark a task as done (or undone) simply by clicking on the task (or the "circle" next to it).